 “It’s an important subject for all seniors and the message is essential.
 I’m eager to do anything I can to assist people,” Attwill said.
 “I felt pretty unique as the only male in the cast, but being surrounded by women is always fun.
 I wish it were the case all the time.”

-Inspired by their experience, each cast member made changes in their own lives-including installing grab-bars in the bathroom, securing all loose rugs with gripping tape and holding their dog’s leash with both hands on walks-that they hope viewers will take to heart as well.
+Inspired by their experience, each cast member made changes in their own lives.
+They installed grab-bars in the bathroom, secured all loose rugs with gripping tape, and held their dog’s leash with both hands on walks, hoping that viewers would take these pieces of advice to heart.

 In fact, the Monologues touched the cast more closely than even they expected.